Irshad Manji

-Irshad Manji (born 1968) is a Ugandan-born Canadian educator.
-She is the author of The Trouble with Islam Today (2004) and Allah, Liberty and Love (2011), both of which have been banned in several Muslim countries.
-She also produced a PBS documentary in the America at a Crossroads series, titled Faith Without Fear, which was nominated for an Emmy Award in 2008.
-A former journalist and television presenter, Manji is an advocate of a reformist interpretation of Islam and a critic of literalist interpretations of the Qur'an.

-Her latest book, Don't Label Me (2019), proposes methods on how to heal political, racial, and cultural divides.
+Irshad Manji (born 1968) is a Ugandan-born Canadian-American author and educator on leadership.
+Her 2019 book, Don't Label Me, proposes methods for healing political, racial, and cultural divides.
 The ideas in the book are related to the Moral Courage Project, which Manji founded at New York University in 2008 and expanded to the University of Southern California (USC) in 2016, when she was a senior fellow at the Annenberg Center on Communication Leadership & Policy.
-After leaving USC, she founded Moral Courage College with the goal of teaching "young people how to engage honestly about polarizing issues rather than shaming or canceling each other".
+After leaving USC, she founded Moral Courage College with the mission of educating on how to engage polarizing issues instead of "shaming or canceling each other".
 Manji lectures on these themes as a senior research fellow with the Oxford Initiative for Global Ethics and Human Rights.

+She is the author of The Trouble with Islam Today (2004) and Allah, Liberty and Love (2011), both of which have been banned in several Muslim countries.
+A former journalist and television presenter, she also produced a PBS documentary in the America at a Crossroads series, titled Faith Without Fear, which was nominated for an Emmy Award in 2008.